bcwaters/bcwaters/README.md

   - Or test the terminal in your browser: [xterm browser access](http://minusmail.com/xterm)

 - **Command-line unixtip:** [unixtip](https://github.com/bcwaters/unixtip)
    - Get command suggestions for CHATGPT in the terminal and execute them.

+- **National Fire Incident Graphs:** [repo](https://github.com/bcwaters/fire_project)  [Website](https://zingpng.com)
+   - Parsing a pdf containing National Fire Incident data to generate graphs.
+This is a work around due to gated apis which cannot be easily accessed.